scaleoutsean/solidfire-windows/README.md

 ## Scripts for NetApp HCI and SolidFire storage for Microsoft Windows

 This section focuses on iSCSI initiator- and storage-related scripts and commands.
-It will not cover generic Windows configuration which can vary wildly and is impossible to code, let alone maintain
+It will not cover generic Windows configuration which can vary wildly and is impossible to code but for the few basic scenarios, let alone maintain.

 ### Start Windows iSCSI Initiator and Create storage account(s), Volumes, VAG and register IQN(s) on SolidFire